ubc-library-rc/qgis-walkability/README.md

 By the end of this workshop you will be able to:

-- build expressions to extract spatial data
+- build expressions to extract information from spatial data
-- join spatial layers both by attribute and by location
+- join layers both by attribute and by location
-- perform mathematical operations on attribute tables using the Field Calculator tool
+- perform mathematical operations on attribute tables
-- visualize the results of network analysis
+- visualize the results of a network analysis

 [LINK to workshop](https://ubc-library-rc.github.io/qgis-walkability/)